asazycat/GameBrain/README.md

 🔑 API Key
 This project uses the GameBrain API.

 If the pages don’t load, you may need to get a free API key from gamebrain.co.
-Alternatively, there is a spare key in public/apiKey.ts, just uncomment the one above and comment the one below it.
-However, this doesn't gurantee that others haven't done the same if more people have opened the project.
+Copy the api key into public/apiKey.ts.

 The free plan allows up to 50 requests per day.